nichoth/jazz-preact/README.md

 # jazz preact
-Like [jazz-react](https://github.com/gardencmp/jazz/blob/main/DOCS.md/#jazz-react), this exposes hooks that help deal with auth status and telepathic state, but using [preact](https://preactjs.com/), instead of `react`.
+Like [jazz-react](https://github.com/gardencmp/jazz/blob/main/DOCS.md/#jazz-react).
+This exposes hooks that help with auth and telepathic state, but using [preact](https://preactjs.com/) instead of `react`.

 ## install
 ```bash